lojban/cll/official/README.md

     ruby -e 'puts ARGF.read.encode("UTF-8", "binary", invalid: :replace, undef: :replace, replace: "").gsub(%r{<div[^>]*(navheader|navfooter|toc-link|back-to-info-link).*?</div>}m) { |x| x.gsub(%r{\s+}," ") }' "$@"

-When you're satisfied that the changes you made are the changes you want, put the changes you want is official/ with something like
+When you're satisfied that the changes you made are the changes you want, put the changes you want in official/ with something like
 this:

     $ cp -r build/xhtml_section_chunks official/cll_v1.1_xhtml-section-chunks_2016-05-25
     $ cd official

+Now you need to fix the links; you can get a list of all the links like so:

+    $ find . -type l \! -name dtd

+Fixing looks like this:

     $ rm cll_v1.1_xhtml-section-chunks
     $ ln -s cll_v1.1_xhtml-section-chunks_2016-05-25 cll_v1.1_xhtml-section-chunks

 (Obviously, update that if we're not on version 1.1 anymore!)

+(Repeat for the other 2 chunk types.)

 The goal here is to make it so that every currently-relevant file/directory has a symlink to it, and that that symlink's name